 Iceland is not a very diverse country and 93% of its population are Icelanders.
 But the largest immigrant group is from Poland holding about 3% of the population, so you might hear Polish spoken too.

 For US citizens looking to explore Iceland’s unique landscape, no tourist visa is required before you arrive in the country.
-For US visitors staying under 90 days and strictly for tourism related activities, you will only need to get an EITA authorization because Iceland is part of the Schengen Area.
+For US visitors staying under 90 days and strictly for tourism-related activities, you will only need to get an EITA authorization because Iceland is part of the Schengen Area.

 However, to be allowed into the country there are a few requirements that must be met.
 First, your passport needs to be valid and stay valid for 3 months past your date of departure from Iceland, but a full 6-month validity is recommended.

 You may be eager to experience the astounding contrasts of the Icelandic landscape, but first, it is important that you consider your spending budget when you begin to plan your trip.
 Budget is a big deal when visiting Iceland because the country is extremely expensive.

 Surprisingly, flights to Iceland won’t break the bank.
-Flights can be found for cheap with the lowest prices coming in at just over $300 US dollars roundtrip and leaving from the United States.
-January to May are the tourist off season, which could mean that flights to Iceland can be found even cheaper.
+Flights can be found for cheap with the lowest prices coming in at just over $300 US dollars roundtrip and leaving from the eastern United States.
+January to May is the tourist off-season, which could mean that flights to Iceland can be found even cheaper.

 If you’re traveling as a family of four, you would actually have to book two hotel rooms to accommodate your family.
 In Reykjavík, the average cost of a hotel room is $300 US dollars per night, which when you need two rooms would bring you to $600 US dollars per night.

 If you are trying to stay on a limited budget, hostels are another option, which will also be the cheapest.
 The average price of a hostel is about $40 US dollars per night.
-For the most budget friendly accommodations, camping will cost the least amount of money.
+For the most budget-friendly accommodations, camping will cost the least amount of money.
 Many campsites charge $10 US dollars per night, per person.

-But while there’s a lot of tasty dishes to try, the prices are not as attractive.
+But while there are a lot of tasty dishes to try, the prices are not as attractive.
 A standard hot dog costs about $10 US dollars and meals out at a restaurant can easily cost $30 US dollars or more, per dish.
 Grocery stores and cooking your own food are the best way to keep the cost of food lower.

-For the entire bottle of wine, expect to pay $30 US dollar or more when out at a restaurant and about $20 US dollars in the grocery store.
-A big way to save money if you do want to drink, would be to buy duty free alcohol at the airport and bring it with you on your trip.
+For the entire bottle of wine, expect to pay $30 US dollars or more when out at a restaurant and about $20 US dollars in the grocery store.
+A big way to save money if you do want to drink would be to buy duty-free alcohol at the airport and bring it with you on your trip.

 How to Get Around

 There are actually 38 airports in Iceland with the Reykjavík airport being the country’s main airport.
-Domestic flights are available and in winter, may be the only option to safely reach your destination.
+Domestic flights are available and in the winter, they may be the only option to safely reach your destination.
 Most domestic flights will cost about $130 US dollars for a one-way trip.

 However, if you have not already booked yourself an all-inclusive bus tour and need a different way to get around, it is highly suggested that you rent a car.
 Renting a car will give you more freedom and get you away from the tourist crowds who stick to their tour groups.

-If you are staying in a specific city, such as traveling around from the airport to your hotel, a bus would be the best and most budget friendly way to travel.
+If you are staying in a specific city, such as traveling around from the airport to your hotel, a bus would be the best and most budget-friendly way to travel.
 There are many buses, like the Flybus, which can take you from the airport to your destination for about $15 US dollars.

 While most people think of the capital when they imagine Iceland, there are plenty of other cities to explore too.
 Here, we will give a brief overview of the most popular cities to visit in Iceland.

 The capital is exceptionally lively and has a reputation for having great entertainment, music, and an energetic night scene.
 But the landscape is also a big draw for visitors because of the impressive oceanside location.
 Laurgardalur Valley is especially popular with tourists because it has Laugardalslaug, which is the largest pool in the city.

-Húsavík is a whale watchers paradise.
+Húsavík is a whale watchers’ paradise.
 This town has grown in popularity because of its gorgeous bay where multiple species of whales can be found.
 The Húsavík Whale Museum is also a popular attraction.
 Besides the wildlife, the town is a great transit destination.
 There are many hiking trails that are a short distance from Húsavík, which are even passable during the winter season.

 The Bright Days Festival is also a popular attraction that takes place in May and June.
 The city is also home to a geothermal area and hot springs, which are close by and open for hikes.
 Though these natural hot springs are not for your relaxation and are too hot to even touch, so don’t go jumping in the water.

 Ísafjörður is the largest city in the Westfjords and is home to some of Iceland’s biggest music cultural events.
 The Ísafjörður Rock Festival and a classic music festival are held annually.
 The Fossavatn Ski Marathon is also held as a popular ski race.

 Points of Interest

-While the cities are big attractions, there are also many different points of interest throughout Iceland that are extremely popular with the tourists.
+While the cities are big attractions, there are also many different points of interest throughout Iceland that are extremely popular with tourists.
 You may find that there is a specific adventure calling your name based on these points of interest.

 The Blue Lagoon is just 40 minutes from the capital and are Iceland’s most iconic hot springs.
 The lagoon is located in Grindavík at the base of a nearby power station.
 The temperature of the water ranges from 98.6 to 102.2 degrees Fahrenheit and is pale blue in color.
 Many tourists are eager to visit this location for a relaxing soak and spa day in the lagoon.